tommcandrew/Word-Box/README.md

 Make changes, push them to your repo and keep in touch.
 We would especially like help getting a backend to this project, so that the user can save new words.
 Or even switch languages.

+## Adding words to vocab.js
+### Nouns
+Making a noun object for the word 'beer':
+> var beer = new Noun('beer');

+> beer.foreign = 'pivo';

+> beer.gender = 'neuter';

+Provide the english when first creating your noun.
+It is then accessed with
+> beer.english //returns the string 'beer'

+Gender needs to be: 'male', 'female' or 'neuter' Though Czech, and other languages, use noun cases (such as nominative and accusative) this has not been implemented yet.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).